-ASHA does not assume responsibility for safety of participants at clinics and competitions or other events it sanctions.
+ASHA does not assume responsibility for safety of participants at clinics or competitions or event in sanctions.
 Safety is a concern of everyone, but ASHA does not assume responsibility for it.
 ASHA's limited purpose for sanctioning or approving an ASHA event is to promote education and positive fair competition and evaluation.